Man charged with killing California artist as he worked on mural

 Police told reporters at a morning news conference that community tips were crucial in finding and arresting Holloway in connection with the murder.

-(Reporting by Curtis Skinner in San Francisco; editing by Dan Whitcomb in Los Angeles)
+(Reporting by Curtis Skinner in San Francisco; editing by Dan Whitcomb in Los Angeles, Bernard Orr in New York)